jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 ## 2.2.3 Only want `frag_guess_wfn`?

-If you do not need full functionality of MOKIT and only want `frag_guess_wfn` for generating the input file of various EDA methods, the easiest way is to download the pre-compiled MOKIT in Section [2.2.2](./chap2-2.html#222-pre-built-linux-executables-and-libraries).
+If you do not need full functionality of MOKIT and only want `frag_guess_wfn` for generating the input file of various EDA methods (or other binary utilities, like `fch2mkl`), the easiest way is to download the pre-compiled MOKIT in Section [2.2.2](./chap2-2.html#222-pre-built-linux-executables-and-libraries).
 There is no need to install Miniconda/Anaconda Python in this case, and no need for `conda install`.

 Firstly, download a pre-compiled MOKIT package according to your OS (e.g. CentOS 7), and change the directory name
 ```